ktvoelker/argon/README.markdown

 environment in which you execute `argon`.
 The default display is `:0.0`.

 To specify a particular configuration file, pass its name as the first command-line argument to `argon`.
-The default configuration file is `.argonrc` in the directory given by the `HOME` environment variable.
+The default configuration file is `.argon.ini` in the directory given by the `HOME` environment variable.

 The Configuration File
 ----------------------